These four successful strategies are behind current CRISPR gene-editing clinical trials

-Another example of how CRISPR mediated gene knock-out can be exploited in cancer therapy.
+Let's take another example of how CRISPR mediated gene knock-out can be exploited, this time in cancer therapy.
 Notably, the laboratory of CAR T pioneer Dr Carl June has developed CRISPR to simultaneously knock out three genes to render the CAR T cells more efficient at battling cancer.
-One of the targeted genes was PD-1 which cancer cells often exploit to evade immune system surveillance.
-In the first published study, the engineered CAR T cells were administered to three patients – one man and two women – who showed no side effects of receiving the CRISPR gene-edited cells, alas also without any benefit.
-You may find more details in a dedicated article here and a similar clinical trial led by Professor Lu You and Professor Toni Mok that published shortly after, which also demonstrated the safety of CRISPR-edited T cells in 22 patients with aggressive toward lung cancer.
+One of the targeted genes is PD-1, which cancer cells often exploit to evade immune system surveillance.
+In the first published study, the engineered CAR T cells were administered to three patients – one man and two women – who experienced no side effects after receiving the CRISPR gene-edited cells, alas also without any benefit.
+You may find more details in a dedicated article here and a similar clinical trial led by Professor Lu You and Professor Toni Mok that was published shortly after, which also demonstrated the safety of CRISPR-edited T cells in 22 patients with aggressive lung cancer.

-Schematic illustration of the four gene editing strategies using Designer Nuclease (DN). a) targeted knock-out b) Regulatory Element (RE) disruption to prevent Transcription Factor (TF) binding c) exon skipping d) targeted correction.
+Schematic illustration of the four gene editing strategies using designer nucleases (DN). a) targeted knock-out b) regulatory element (RE) disruption to prevent rranscription factor (TF) binding c) exon skipping d) targeted correction.

 Changing gene expression via the regulatory region

-Sometimes targeted knock-out may not be an effective strategy and may even be detrimental for the patient.
-This is the case of Sickle Cell Disease (SCD) and β-Thalassemia (TDT).
 Both conditions share a defect in adult haemoglobin synthesis caused by mutations in the HBB locus.
-Previous research indicated that fetal haemoglobin could aid both SCD and TDT by compensating for defective adult haemoglobin.
-In adults, fetal haemoglobin expression is suppressed, favouring the adult counterpart by a transcription factor encoded by the BCL11A gene.
-However, a targeted knock-out approach is not recommendable when the whole-cell physiology would be jeopardized in the attempt of aiding a specific condition.
+Previous research indicated that foetal haemoglobin could help individuals with SCD or BT by compensating for defective adult haemoglobin.
+In adults, foetal haemoglobin expression is suppressed, favouring the adult counterpart by a transcription factor encoded by the BCL11A gene.
+However, a targeted knock-out approach is not recommended when the whole cell physiology would be jeopardised in the attempt of aiding a specific condition.

 The BCL11A protein is a transcription factor expressed in different haematopoietic lineages.
-Thus, its function is not only restricted to control switching from fetal to adult haemoglobin.
-Furthermore, the lack of BCL11A expression results in defects in HSCs; its knock-out would be a counterproductive strategy.
+Thus, its function is not only restricted to control switching from foetal to adult haemoglobin.
+Furthermore, since the lack of BCL11A expression results in defects in HSCs, its knock-out would be a counterproductive strategy.

 An attractive strategy, therefore, could be to disrupt the BLC11A erythroid-specific enhancer region.
-Mutations in this region correlate with elevated fetal haemoglobin levels without abrogating BCL11A expression in the other haematopoietic lineages.
+Mutations in this region correlate with elevated foetal haemoglobin levels without abrogating BCL11A expression in the other haematopoietic lineages.

-This is the strategy adopted in recent successful clinical trials to treat SCD and TDT, which led to the reactivation of fetal haemoglobin to therapeutic levels with no reported side effects (Fig.1 b).
+This is the strategy adopted in recent successful clinical trials to treat SCD and TDT, which led to the reactivation of foetal haemoglobin to therapeutic levels with no reported side effects (Fig.1 b).

 Skipping the 'bad' part of the gene

-Some conditions may require a more complex approach, like Duchenne Muscle Dystrophy (DMD), a genetic disorder characterized by progressive muscle degeneration and weakness caused by a mutation in the dmd gene.
+Some conditions may require a more complex approach, like Duchenne muscular dystrophy (DMD), a genetic disorder characterised by progressive muscle degeneration and weakness caused by a mutation in the dmd gene.

-This is also the largest gene in the human genome, with a 14 kb mRNA that exceeds the packaging capacity of standard viral vectors, making gene replacement approaches challenging to apply.
-Instead, it is possible to program CRISPR to disable the mutated exon's splice acceptor (SA) or splice donor (SD) sequence.
-This approach aims at restoring the dystrophin transcript's reading frame by excluding – or skipping – the mutated exons.
-Skipping may result in a shorter – but still functional – protein, which could help to alleviate DMD and progress to a milder form of the disease, similar to Becker Muscle Dystrophy (BMD).
-Exon skipping is not a new strategy as it has been attempted using Antisense oligonucleotides (AOS).
+DMD is the largest gene in the human genome, with a 14 kb mRNA transcript that exceeds the packaging capacity of standard viral vectors, making gene replacement approaches challenging to apply.
+Instead, it is possible to programme CRISPR to disable the mutated exon's splice acceptor (SA) or splice donor (SD) sequence.
+This approach aims at restoring the DMD transcript's reading frame by excluding – or skipping – the mutated exons.
+Skipping may result in a shorter – but still functional – protein, which could help to alleviate DMD and progress to a milder form of the disease, similar to Becker muscular dystrophy (BMD).
+Exon skipping is not a new strategy as it has been attempted using antisense oligonucleotides (AOS).
 However, contrary to AOS, CRISPR offers the possibility of one-shot-only treatment as it acts at the DNA level rather than at the transcript level (Fig.1 c).

-Even though no clinical trials have been conducted so far, the increasing number of promising in vivo studies suggests that it won't be long before CRISPR is used to demonstrate its effectiveness in a first clinical trial.
+Even though no clinical trials have been conducted for exon skipping so far, the increasing number of promising in vivo studies suggests that it won't be long before CRISPR is used to demonstrate its effectiveness in a first clinical trial.

-However, research groups like Dr Porteus’ have put a lot of efforts into improving the HDR-based approach by optimizing AAV vectors to deliver the donor DNA.
+However, research groups such as that of Dr. Matthew Porteus at Stanford University have put a lot of effort into improving HDR-based approaches by optimising AAV vectors to deliver the donor DNA.
 The latest results in this direction come from a recent publication where they could achieve a high level of corrected long-term HSCs using CRISPR combined with an AAV6 donor, paving the road for future clinical trials.

-On the other hand, the rise of DSB free editing platforms, which do not require HDR to introduce precise modifications, may bypass these limitations.
-In particular, recently Base Editing was successfully used to correct the mutation responsible for Progeria in a mice model.
-Thus, even though now NHEJ-based therapies are prevalent, things may change in the near future thanks to CRISPR-based technologies like Base Editing and Prime Editing.
+On the other hand, the rise of DSB-free editing platforms, which do not require HDR to introduce precise modifications, may bypass these limitations.
+In particular, recently base editing was successfully used to correct the mutation responsible for Progeria in a mouse model.
+Thus, even though NHEJ-based therapies are prevalent now, things may change in the near future thanks to CRISPR-based technologies such as base editing and prime editing.

-The presence in the genome of sequences sharing a partial similarity to the desired CRISPR target may result in undesired genetic alteration, the so-called off-targets.
+The presence in the genome of sequences sharing a partial similarity to the desired CRISPR target may result in undesired genetic alterations, the so-called off-targets.
 Off-targets may generate aberrant chromosomic rearrangements as well as altering oncogene expression.
-Because of this, off-target profiling is a pivotal aspect of clinically oriented CRISPR application.
-To date, several detection tools have been developed, each of them having pros and cons13.
+Because of this, off-target profiling is a pivotal aspect of clinically oriented CRISPR applications.
+To date, several detection tools have been developed, each of them having pros and cons.
 However, they all have in common a PCR amplification step of the targeted locus using the genomic DNA of the edited cell pool as a template.
 The PCR amplicons are then used for further downstream analysis.
-You can find a more detailed description can in this interview with Dr Eric Paul Bennet.
+You can find a more detailed description of this topic in this recent interview with Dr Eric Paul Bennet.